sha-md/EUROCONTROL_Flight_Delay_Forecasting/README.md

 ---

-## 🧠 Project Overview
+## Project Overview
 This project focuses on predicting **daily en-route flight delays** across European airspace using **EUROCONTROL ATFM datasets** from 2020–2024.
 Accurate forecasting helps **air navigation service providers (ANSPs)**, **airlines**, and **airports** optimize resources, manage congestion, and improve network efficiency.

-First modeled the time series using **SARIMA**, but due to high volatility and irregular spikes in daily delays, I switched to **XGBoost** with lag and rolling features.
+I first modeled the time series using **SARIMA**, but due to high volatility and irregular spikes in daily delays, I switched to **XGBoost** with lag and rolling features.
 This significantly improved **model accuracy, stability, and interpretability.**

 ---

-## 💼 Business Objective
+## Business Objective
 Air traffic delays have major operational and financial impacts, including:
 - Increased **fuel consumption** and **CO₂ emissions**
 - Crew rescheduling and slot management issues